We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 The cryptocurrency tax software integrates with over 400 platforms, exchanges, and wallets.
 Accointing's tax reports are available in First In, First Out (FIFO), Last In, Last Out (LIFO), and other generally accepted tax treatment methods.
 The software allows customers to select the treatment method they want to employ.

-Although there is a free version, Accointing is not cheap.
+Although there is a free version, Accointing is not cheap compared to the alternatives on our list.
 Its starting berth is pegged at $79 to $299 per year.
 The $79/year package allows the investor to prepare taxes for up to 500 taxable transactions.
 The customer must subscribe to a higher plan to process larger transactions.
 Accointing is available on both desktop and mobile devices.

 - Free version to get started